These terms and conditions apply to use of the eTickets.to service and website.

 2.2 eTickets.to uses a third party to: host the Site, the Software and the Data and to provide communication services.
 That third party undertakes to provide its services at or above industry standards.
 All parties rely upon the services of other telecommunications operators.
 Accordingly, eTickets.to does not warrant that the Services will be uninterrupted or error free or that the delivery or e-mails or SMS text messages will be without delay.

-2.3 eTickets.to will endeavor to ensure that any third parties involved in the supply of the Services take appropriate security measures to protect Data.
+2.3 eTickets.to will endeavour to ensure that any third parties involved in the supply of the Services take appropriate security measures to protect Data.

 2.4 It may be necessary to temporarily suspend the Services from time to time to carry out maintenance of equipment; such suspensions will be limited.
 However, the Services may also be suspended (in whole or part) where eTickets.to or the third party host is obliged to comply with an order, instruction or request of government, a court or other competent administrative authority or an emergency service organisation.